Garvdudy/ETL-Banking-Transactions-Combined-Pipeline-Project/README.md

 ---

-# This project is NOT completed
+### This project is NOT completed
 - New Filles and folders will be pushed soon
 - ALso will be Publishied live on www.garvdudy.com soon
+- Currently working on Pipelines and Dataflow between SQL and PowerBI